babelouest/angharad/docs/API.md

 # Angharad API Documentation

 Angharad has several endpoints with their own format.
-Here is the full documentaition of the REST API.
+Here is the full documentation of the REST API.

 All the return data are in JSON format.

-Except fo static file API, all URL have the prefix called `ANGHARAD_PREFIX`, default is `/angharad`.
-All the URLs given in this dcumentation (Except for static files) are relative to `ANGHARAD_PREFIX`.
+Except for static file API, all URL have the prefix called `ANGHARAD_PREFIX`, default is `/angharad`.
+All the URLs given in this documentation (Except for static files) are relative to `ANGHARAD_PREFIX`.

 ## Authentication

-Except when mentionned otherwise, all endpoints require a valid authentication token located in the header or in the cookies.
-The header or cookies key must be called `"ANGHARAD_SESSION_ID"` and the value must be a valid token value returned b a previous successfull login.
+Except when mentioned otherwise, all endpoints require a valid oauth2 token in Glewlwyd format.
+The token must contain the scope `angharad`.

 ## Submodules management